JediMindtrick/ES6-AngularJS-Reload/README.md

 2. Install the library dependencies you wil need `$ npm install && bower install`
 3. Start working with `$ grunt`

-Note: Don't use `sudo` with npm, instead you probably just need to change the location of npm's cache, [Explained here](https://jesse.sh/sudo-npm-install/).
+Note: Don't use `sudo` with npm, instead you probably just need to change the location of npm's cache, [explained here](https://jesse.sh/sudo-npm-install/).